syroco/orca/docs/source/getting_started/install.rst

 Testing your installation
 ================================

 Assuming you followed the directions to the letter and encountered no compiler errors along the way, then you are ready to get started with ORCA.
-Before moving on to the :ref:`tutorials`, let's first test the installation.
+Before moving on to the :ref:`examples`, let's first test the installation.

 To do so simply run the following command: